 Cycling is one of the best forms of cardio out there.
 It’s leg-focused again like most cardio is, but you can be stood or seated with a difference.
 Either way, you’re going to get a hard upper leg workout in particular.
 Instead of pushing yourself forwards and upwards, you’re pushing the pedals down and back.
 Changing that angle while adding more resistance to your peddling is an awesome way to give your body a shock while still getting that heart and breathing rate where it needs to be for progression.

 Rowing is similar to cycling but adds an even harder twist to things.
 It’s a full-body workout.
 You won’t find many exercises out there that can do what rowing can.
 It’s an awesome way to help burn a lot of calories and build up a lot of muscle definition.
 You’re using all of them in some way or another, after all.
 Again, you get all of these cardio benefits, but potentially even more so from the increased muscles used.

 As with all cross-training, you still need to spice things up completely from time to time, and running is no exception to that.
 That’s where boxing comes into play.
 Boxing is potentially the best possible exercise you can do.
 Again, it’s a full-body hitter, but you can burn hundreds of calories even in just 12 rounds like you see in professional matches.
 For the time it takes and to burn that many calories, it must be hard.
 It doesn’t hit your legs so much as your whole body in unison, but the cardiovascular benefits are unparalleled.

 At the end of the day, diversity is good.
-When it comes to really being at the top of your game, practice does make perfect, but cross-training is never a bad thing to try and do as well.
+When it comes to really being at the top of your game, practise does make perfect, but cross-training is never a bad thing to try and do as well.
 Try different things and see what works best for you on a personal level.
-For more advice on improving your running time, don't forget to check out our other articles looking into it.
+For more advice on improving your running time, don’t forget to check out our other articles looking into it.